 Serge Lemoyne’s Pointes d’étoile (1977–78), Les Étoiles (1979), and Période supplémentaire series (1980) marked the transition from the Bleu, blanc, rouge decade (1969–79) to a body of work decisively focused on the geometric figure, materiality, and the architectural theme.
 This corpus testifies beautifully to the aesthetic shift taking place, particularly with the surface treatment, which opened up a new, strictly pictorial approach.
 His series Théâtre, Rideau and Super-position, as well as Intersection, Triangle, and Triangulation, all produced in 1982, gave rise to rich variations of Tachism and Geometric Abstraction that hover between illusionistic and perspectival space.
 During this period, Lemoyne began preparing for a new series based on the theme of his studio, titled La maison (1985).
 His last seminal works are the Hommage à Matisse (1996-1997) and Trous noirs series (1997-1998).
 Serge Lemoyne died of a cancer in 1998, at the age of 57 years old.

-His work is in numerous private and public collections: Musée des beaux-arts de Montréal, Musée national des beaux-arts du Québec Musée d’art contemporain de Montréal, Musée de Rimouski, Musée du Bas St-Laurent, Musée des beaux-arts du Sherbrooke.
+His work is in numerous private and public collections, namely, the Musée des beaux-arts de Montréal, Musée national des beaux-arts du Québec, Musée d’art contemporain de Montréal, Musée régional de Rimouski, Musée du Bas-Saint-Laurent and Musée des beaux-arts de Sherbrooke.